 In most circumstances, the responsibilities of the county council do not extend to the maintenance of hedges and trees at the side of public rights of way.
-The landowner is responsible for ensuring that a hedge does not overhang a public right of way so as to obstruct it.
+The landowner is responsible for ensuring that a hedge does not overhang a public right of way to obstruct it.

 We do have a right to remove so much of the overgrowth to prevent obstruction to pedestrians and equestrians.
 Additionally, we have powers to require that the owners of overhanging hedges lop or cut back the hedge within a period of 14 days.
 (Highways Act 1980 section 154)

 If a byway is being damaged by the exclusion of light and air due to adjacent hedges or trees, we have a power to seek an order at a magistrates court, to require the owner to cut back sufficient to prevent such damage.
-However, before using this power, the we would discuss the matter with adjacent landowners and request that the hedges or trees be cut back, or agree to carry out the work in conjunction with the owner as part of a larger project.
+However, before using this power, we would discuss the matter with adjacent landowners and request that the hedges or trees be cut back, or agree to carry out the work in conjunction with the owner as part of a larger project.
 (Highways Act section 136)

 Responsibility for the provision, repair and maintenance of bridges and culverts is shared between us and the landowner, and may be different in each case.
 We are responsible for most footbridges, but where a public footpath or bridleway crosses a bridge, over which there are private vehicular rights, then maintenance of the bridge to vehicular standard is likely to be the responsibility of the landowner.